WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

 The re-implemented version of the `editorEvent()` function handles various events through which the user might manipulate the current state of the check box.
 If an event meets the required conditions (e.g., a `QEvent::MouseButtonRelease` took place within the rectangle where the check box is drawn), then we call the `setData()` function (the one we re-implemented earlier) with the appropriate parameters.

 There is actually one other thing we need to do if we want our [QStyledItemDelegate][16] to work.
 We need to tell our [QTableView][9] object to use the delegate in its seventh column.
-In my case, the [QTableView][9] object is name `tableView`, and the sub-classed version of the [QStyledItemDelegate][16] I created is named `QCheckBoxDelegate`.
-I set `tableView` to use the `QCheckBoxDelegate` by using the following function:
+In my case, the [QTableView][9] object is named `tableView`, and the sub-classed version of the [QStyledItemDelegate][16] I created is named `CheckBoxDelegate`.
+I set `tableView` to use the `CheckBoxDelegate` by using the following function:

 {% highlight c++ %}
 tableView->setItemDelegateForColumn(7, new CheckBoxDelegate(tableView));